 ‘I just want to say thank you for believing in us, Counsel Lindsey.’
 Forester said, with so much adoration in his eyes for the lady that had spent the last few days, committed to their fight for justice.

-‘I’ll keep fighting hard for justice, and I hope we have victory, come Friday – when a verdict is reached and judgement is passed.’
+‘I’ll keep fighting hard for justice, and I hope we have victory, come Friday – when a verdict is reached and judgment is passed.’

 The report reads;

-“That’s weird…. were & sets are both plural words, why would any educated fellow say the finger prints were 1 sets.
-Looking closely at the figure 1, it seemed it be changed from what was originally written down.”
+“That’s weird…. were & sets are both plural words, why would any educated fellow say the fingerprints were 1 sets.
+Looking closely at the number – 1, it seemed it be changed from what was originally written down.”

 ‘It’s alright Lindsey.
 Anything you need?’